Kolawoleakinmosin/AboutMe/README.md

 <p align="left"> <a href="https://twitter.com/dr_kolawole" target="blank"><img src="https://img.shields.io/twitter/follow/dr_kolawole?logo=twitter&style=for-the-badge" alt="dr_kolawole" /></a> </p>

+- I’m currently working **to improve my skills on Ruby, Ruby on Rails, CSS and JavaScript.**

+- 🌱 I’m currently learning and improving on **React, Ruby, JS**

+- You can find my bootcamp Projects on [(currently only optimized for mobile view](www.paidfast.me)

+- 🔭 I’m building a **Twitter clone**

 - 👨‍💻 All of my projects are available at [https://troopl.com/kolawoleakinmosin01](https://troopl.com/kolawoleakinmosin01)

 - 📫 How to reach me **kolawoleakinmosinofficial@gmail.com**